ska-sa/tango-simlib/README.rst

 - *tango-simlib is compatible with Python2.7 and Python>3.4*

-- *Installation requires the `TANGO binary <https://tango-controls.readthedocs.io/en/latest/installation/binary_package.html>` prerequisites to be installed.*
+- *Installation requires the TANGO_BINARY_ prerequisites to be installed.*

 .. code-block:: bash